geronime/sinatra-enotify/README.markdown

 of the sinatra application could lead to redis connection race condition.
 It is important that each worker has its own redis connection.

+Since __0.0.8__ the general ecache cleanup is secure as the exception keys are stored in the digest hash and the `keys(*)` is no longer used.
+`Oj` gem is used for faster JSON serialization instead of `Yajl`.
+Command-line cleanup script for cronly execution is provided:

+    $ /path/to/sinatra/enotify/clean_ecache.rb --help

 ### Include enotify in your code:

 To include the notification just cover the code in your request blocks